Evizzo/Package-Delivery-and-Tracking-System/README.md

 ## Description:

 This project was created to explore and experiment with microservices architecture and essential concepts such as service discovery, configuration management, and API security.
-It consists of four microservices: Authentication, Packet Management, Notifications and Tracking.
+It consists of four microservices: Authentication, Packet Management, Notifications, and Tracking.

-The Authentication Microservice handles user registration, authentication, and logout, with JWT token issuance.
-The Packet Microservice manages the creation, sending, and pickup of packets.
-The Tracking Microservice allows tracking of packet statuses and updates their state.
-The Notification Microservice facilitates the creation and management of notifications, ensuring users are informed of relevant events.
+---

 The project also integrates:

 A Config Server for centralized configuration management.

 A Eureka Server for service discovery, allowing dynamic scaling and fault tolerance.

 An API Gateway that handles routing and JWT token validation to ensure secure communication between services.

 The project also integrates Kafka for notifications.

 ## Authentication Microservice